luigimorel/ugandaconstitution.com/chapters/Chapter 19.md

 of this article, shall, notwithstanding the repeal, continue in force for the purposes only of the exercise by the NRM Government of its functions under articles 264 and 265 of this Constitution.

+##### 289.Term of current Parliament to end with term of the President.

+(1) Notwithstanding anything in this Constitution, the term of the Parliament in existence at the time this article comes into force, shall expire on the same date as the five year term of the President in office at the time this article comes into force as prescribed by clause (1) ofarticle 105 ofthis Constitution.
+(2) Where the service of a member of Parliament is terminated as a result of the application of clause (1), that member of Parliament is entitled to the payment by the State of compensation for loss of employment for the period by which his or her service as a member of Parliament is shortened.
+(3) The amount of compensation to be paid to a member of Parliament under clause (2) shall be equal to the salary and allowances that the member of Parliament would have earned as a member if he or she had continued to be a member until the date on which the term ofthe Parliament in question would normally have ended.
+(4) Where a member of Parliament entitled to compensation under clause (2) dies before the payment to him or her ofthe compensation, the compensation shall be paid to his or her estate.

+##### 290.Transitional provision relatingta Kampala.
+Until Parliament passes a law in accordance with article 5 of this Constitution toprovide for the administration and development of Kampala as the capital city for Uganda, Kampala the boundary of which is required to be delineated by article 5 of this Constitution shall be administered as a district in the manner in which Kampala was administered before the commencement of the Constitution (Amendment) Act, 2005.*
+291.Five year term of local government councils not to apply to existing councils.
+(1) For the avoidance of doubt, the term of five years prescribed for local government councils by clause (4) of article 181 of this Constitution shall only apply after the expiration of the term of the local government councils which were in existence at the time that that clause came into force.
+(2) The term of local government councils in being at the time of the commencement of the Constitution (Amendment) Act, 2005* shall be deemed to be extended to expire at the same time as the term of the President in office at the commencement of that Act.
+##### 292.Modification of laws.
+(l) Subject to any express provision of this Constitution any laws in existence before the commencement of the Constitution (Amendment) Act, 2005* shall continue in force subject to such modifications, adaptations and qualifications as may be necessary to give effect to this Constitution.
+(2) The President may by statutory instrument, within two years after the commencement of the Constitution (Amendment) Act, 2005, make such modifications in any law referred to in clause (1), for the purpose of bringing it into conformity with this Constitution.
+(3) Where any law referred to in clause (1) is not yet in force, that law may be brought into force in accordance with its terms or shall come into force on such subsequent day as the case may be.

+##### 293. Preservation of rights in respect of existing offices.
+Subject to article 269, any person holding any office under this Constitution before the coming into force of the Constitution (Amendment) Act, 2005" shall, so far as consistent with this Constitution, continue in office in an equivalent office.

+##### 294. Existing constituencies.
+Until Parliament prescribes the constituencies under article 63, the constituencies shall be those into which Uganda was divided before the coming into force of the Constitution (Amendment) Act, 2005.*

+##### 295. Movement organs continued.
+Until the first parliamentary elections for the purpose of the multiparty political system are held, the organs under the movement political system as referred to in clause (2) of article 70 of the Constitution shall remain in force and thereafter shall be subject to article 73.